komalpreetdev/project-management-app/README.md

-# 📊 Project Management Dashboard
+# 📊 Project Management App

-A modern **Project Management Dashboard** built with **React.js** that helps users manage projects and tasks efficiently.
+A modern **Project Management App** built with **React.js** that helps users manage projects and tasks efficiently.
 The application includes project and task management, a Kanban board, analytics, user profile, settings, and persistent data storage using Local Storage.

 ---